ceph/downburst/README.rst

 ==========================================================

-Downburst is a tool for quickly creating virtual machines on libvirt.
+Downburst is a tool for quickly creating virtual machines on libvirt as well as limited suport for LXC containers for better CPU effeciency and faster disk I/O to avoid overheads.
 It uses Ubuntu's Cloud Images and qcow2 copy-on-write clones to make a VM creation practically instantaneous, customizing them at boot time with cloud-init.

 For more information on Ubuntu Cloud Images, please refer to: